lcubasjboss/nodejs-ejercicio3/README.md

 ##SETUP

-1) Execute ./build_tag_pushImages.sh -> To build, tag and push images
+1) Execute docker-compose up -> To start containers: NodeJS and MongoDB

-2) Execute: ./deploy.sh --> To create docker volume, docker network and start docker containers
+2) Put in browser: http://[servername]:8081 to check the image above

-3) Put in browser: http://[servername]:8081 to check the image above
+3) Cancell current execution CTRL + C

-4) Execute: ./clean.sh --> To delete all resources created previously
+4) Execute docker-compose down -> To delete containers: NodeJS and MongoDB

 5) Put in browser: http://[servername]:8081 to get an error page because all resources was deleted